 Sprout Social Reporting & Analytics

 Creating posts is only half the battle!
 Reporting and analytics can help you get a grip on how your posts are received – who sees them, how they’re interacted with, and what you can do to potentially improve your campaigns.
+This is an extremely deep field, so it pays to have a robust set analytics in your software.

 When it comes to Sprout’s reporting and analytics, the platform offers add-ons to provide additional functionality within these areas.
 It has both a Social Listening add-on and an Analytics add-on, which can be added after contacting a sales rep.